What Are the Anniversary Edition Mustangs?Last Updated August 4, 2019

 To celebrate the Ford Motor Company’s 100th anniversary, the venerable automobile manufacturer produced a special-edition Mustang in 2003.
 Just over 2,000 of these Centennial Edition Mustangs rolled off the assembly line in Dearborn.
 Interestingly, these vehicles only came in black, which served as a tip of the cap to Henry Ford and his edict from a century ago that Model T buyers could have any color they wanted, as long as it was black!

-In late 2014, Ford is planning to release a 50th anniversary Mustang featuring a sleek body design, newly designed rear suspension system for improved handling, and even an optional turbocharged four-cylinder engine.
+In late 2014, Ford released a 50th anniversary Mustang featuring a sleek body design, newly designed rear suspension system for improved handling, and even an optional turbocharged four-cylinder engine.